 Cold-weather running can be dangerous without the proper clothing and equipment.
 Hypothermia and frostbite are very real issues that you should consider when gearing up to head outside in the cold, and there are some basics to running in the cold that all trail runners should be aware of.

-When we expose skin to freezing temperatures for too long, frostbite can occur and cause permanent damage.
+When skin is exposed to freezing temperatures for too long, frostbite can occur, causing permanent damage.
 The speed at which frostbite happens depends on the ambient temperature, wind chill, and body parts exposed to the air.

 Frostbite is most common on fingers, toes, the nose, ears, and other parts of the face.
-It occurs more quickly in areas of the body without much blood flow to keep the skin warm.
+It occurs more quickly in areas of the body with lower blood flow, like the extremities.
 To keep your fingers protected, it’s important to have a pair of gloves, like the Ultimate Direction Ultra Flip Glove.
-You can also use the Buff Dryflx Headband to protect your ears while still letting the top of your head release excess heat.
+You can use the Buff Dryflx Headband to protect your ears while still letting the top of your head release excess heat if it feels like it’s too warm to wear a full hat.

 You can identify frostbite by skin that has turned cold and red before turning numb, hard, and pale.
 Minor cases of frostbite are often referred to as frostnip and can be treated by gently rewarming the skin.
 You can learn more about preventing and treating frostbite on the trail.